sunshowers-code/enable-ansi-support/README.md

             // this case.
         }
     }
-    // Use your terminal color library of choice here.
 }
 ```

 ## Minimum supported Rust version

-The minimum supported Rust version (MSRV) is **1.41**.
-Unless there's a compelling reason to update it, it is most
+The minimum supported Rust version (MSRV) is **1.49**.
+The MSRV will be updated sparingly, and any
-likely going to stay at 1.41 forever.
+update to it will be considered a breaking change.

 ## License and credits